-UASBASP is very nice programmer for Atmel AVR microcontrollers that works under multiple operating systems including Linux, Mac OS X, and windows.
-How to assemble this simple programmer read previous article in this site or go to original site of Thomas Fischl.
+UASBASP is an efficient programmer for Atmel AVR microcontrollers that works under multiple operating systems including Linux, Mac OS X, and windows.
+How to assemble this simple programmer read the previous article in this site or go to the original website of Thomas Fischl.

-As it was mentioned mentioned USBasp has two available programming frequencies – high when jumper disconnected and low when connected.
+As it was mentioned USBasp has two available programming frequencies – high when jumper disconnected and low when connected.
 These frequencies are 375kHz and 8kHz.
-In order to use 375kHz speed, target MCUâ€™s clock frequency has to be at least 1.5MHz – four times higher than SCK.
-If target is clocked with low speed oscillator like 32kHz then jumper has to be connected as it gives 8kHz SCK which is also 4*8kHz=32kHz.
+To use 375kHz speed, target MCUâ€™s clock frequency has to be at least 1.5MHz – four times higher than SCK.
+If the target is clocked with low-speed oscillator like 32kHz, then jumper has to be connected as it gives 8kHz SCK which is also 4*8kHz=32kHz.

 Building and preparing this programmer should not be a problem as it uses very few components.
-If you use 6 PIN ISP header, then you need 10 to 6 adapter.
-Flash Atmega8 with newest firmware found in authors site.
-Right now newest firmware is 2007-10-23.
+If you use 6 PIN ISP header, then you need 10 to 6 adapter — Flash Atmega8 with the newest firmware found in authors site.
+Right now latest firmware is 2007-10-23.
 For other details read in readme file.

-Programmer supports open source AVRDUDE programmer since version 5.2. so your latest WinAVR tolls set has it.
-Now lets try to run programmer in terminal mode.
-For this go to command line by pressing Start->Run and type cmd.
-In command line type command line:
+Programmer supports open source AVRDUDE programmer since version 5.2.
+So your latest WinAVR tolls set has it.
+Now let’s try to run a programmer in terminal mode.
+For this go to the command line by pressing Start->Run and type cmd.
+In command line type:

 avrdude -c usbasp -p atmega16 -P usb -t

 and press enter key and see what’s happening: